U.S. House committee seeks Trump tax returns from IRS

-WASHINGTON (Reuters) - The Democratic chairman of the U.S. House Ways and Means Committee asked the Internal Revenue Service for six years of President Donald Trump’s personal and business tax returns on Wednesday, in a long-awaited move that is widely expected to lead to a lengthy court battle with the Trump administration.
+WASHINGTON (Reuters) - The Democratic head of a powerful U.S. House committee asked the Internal Revenue Service for six years of President Donald Trump’s personal and business tax returns on Wednesday, in a long-awaited move widely expected to lead to a long court battle with the White House.

 The request, in a letter from Ways and Means Committee Chairman Richard Neal to IRS Commissioner Charles Rettig, is viewed by Democrats in the House of Representatives as a vital first step toward oversight of Trump’s income taxes and business network, which some lawmakers believe could be rife with conflicts of interest and potential tax law violations.

 “It is critical to ensure the accountability of our government and elected officials.
-To maintain trust in our democracy, the American people must be assured that their government is operating properly, as laws intend,” Neal, a Massachusetts Democrat, said in a statement.
+To maintain trust in our democracy, the American people must be assured that their government is operating properly, as laws intend,” Neal said in a statement.

 IRS and U.S. Treasury officials were not immediately available for comment.